Application of Sharia by country: Greece

-In Western Thrace, under the terms of the 1920 Treaty of Sevres and 1923 Treaty of Lausanne, sharia courts historically had exclusive jurisdiction over the Muslim population in issues related to family law.
+In Western Thrace, under the terms of the 1920 Treaty of Sevres and 1923 Treaty of Lausanne, Sharia courts historically had exclusive jurisdiction over the Muslim population in issues related to family law.
 Since 2018, Muslims in the region have been given the choice of registering a civil marriage and pursuing civil cases in the national court system.
 The Treaty of Lausanne also allows for the establishment of waqfs.

 In other parts of Greece, all people are subjected exclusively to the provisions of the civil code, regardless of their religion.

-Turkey

-As part of Atatürk's reforms, sharia was abolished in April 1924, with the Law Regarding the Abolition of Islamic Law Courts and Amendments Regarding the Court Organization.

 United Kingdom

 England and Wales: Sharia councils, which have no legal status and no legal jurisdiction, are consulted by many Muslims as a source of religious guidance and as an instance granting religious divorces.
 Likewise, Muslim Arbitration Tribunals are afforded limited recognition as purveyors of arbitration.

 In 2018, a British court recognized Sharia in a divorce ruling in 2018, noting that a Muslim couple married under Sharia will also be recognized under British law and that the woman may claim her share of assets in a divorce.